roblabla/caddy-jwt/README.md

 [![Build Status](https://travis-ci.org/BTBurke/caddy-jwt.svg?branch=master)](https://travis-ci.org/BTBurke/caddy-jwt)

-**Note on Caddy v2**

-There is a major new version of Caddy in beta.
-Caddy v2 makes significant changes to how plugins work, to the point that this plugin will no longer work with the latest version of caddy and would require significant effort to update it.
-If you use this plugin and would like a Caddy v2 version, please let me know your wish list of features on [this issue](https://github.com/BTBurke/caddy-jwt/issues/57).

-**Authorization Middleware for Caddy**
+**Authorization Middleware for Caddy2**

 This middleware implements an authorization layer for [Caddy](https://caddyserver.com) based on JSON Web Tokens (JWT).
 You can learn more about using JWT in your application at [jwt.io](https://jwt.io).

 ### Basic Syntax

 ```
-jwt [path]
+jwt [matcher]
 ```

-By default every resource under path will be secured using JWT validation.
+By default every request matching the matcher will be secured using JWT validation.
 To specify a list of resources that need to be secured, use multiple declarations:

 ```
-jwt [path1]
+jwt [matcher1]
-jwt [path2]
+jwt [matcher2]
 ```

+A matcher will usually be a path glob (e.g. `/*`), but can be any matcher supported by caddy.
+See [the caddy docs for matchers](https://caddyserver.com/docs/caddyfile/matchers) for more information.

 > **Important** You must set the secret used to construct your token in an environment variable named `JWT_SECRET`(HMAC) *or* `JWT_PUBLIC_KEY`(RSA or ECDSA).
 Otherwise, your tokens will silently fail validation.
 Caddy will start without this value set, but it must be present at the time of the request for the signature to be validated.